Kodardas Kalidas Shah

 – March 14, 1986) was an Indian politician who served as the Governor of Tamil Nadu from 1971 to 1976.

-He was born in khadayat vanik family in Gabat village in Bayad Taluka of Sabarkantha District in present-day Gujarat and was a solicitor by profession.
+Born in a Khadayat Vanik family in Gabat village in Bayad Taluka of Sabarkantha District in present-day Gujarat and was a solicitor by profession.
 He died on March 14, 1986, due to cardiac arrest in Calcutta.
 His son Prakash Shah is a practicing CPA in Salinas, California and runs a CPA firm by the name of Stevens, Sloan, & Shah.